-‘Range anxiety’ is one of the biggest fears people have about Electric Cars (EVs).
+‘Range anxiety’, i.e. concerns about electric car range is the most common fear people have before making the switch to EVs.
 Is this fear justified or is it an overreaction?
 How far can electric cars travel?
 We’ll break it down in this article.

-Yes, on average, EVs have a shorter range than ICE cars.
+On average EVs have a shorter range than ICE cars.
 People also tend to overestimate the range they need to meet their day-to-day driving needs.
-Contrary to common belief, modern EVs have a good range (refer next section for the full list), enough to meet the daily driving needs of most people.
+Contrary to common belief, modern EVs have a good range, enough to meet the daily driving needs of most people.
+For a list of electric cars with the longest range click here.

 The range of electric cars in our database ranges from 200 km to 652 km, with 430 km being the average.